 - Choose an alternative gross motor action for the person caught holding the potato as opposed to kicking them out of the game.

 - Toss back and forth between two people.
-Take an occasional step backward to widen the gap between the players.
+Take an occasional step forward or backward to adjust the gap to the just-right challenge.